dna-ey-fso/genai_evaluator/readme.md

  - See all inputs/outputs per component
  - Debug or optimize your flow easily

-See bellow an example - tracing and logging details - for a simple retrieval evaluation flow:
+See below an example - tracing and logging details - for a simple retrieval evaluation flow:
 <p align="center">
   <img src="trace_monitor.png" alt="Tracing and logging via promptflow and opentelemtry"/>
 </p>